The key is curiosity, and it is curiosity, not answers that we model. - Vivian Paley

 Jenny has two children, Jackson and Grace, and two stepsons, Connor and Sean.
 The oldest three are currently attending college and her daughter, Grace, is a Junior in high school.
 Her husband, Bob, supplies her with constant love and laughter.

-Curtis is a self-proclaimed kid at heart.
-He appreciates the integral part that nature played in his development as a child.
-He has made it his life goal to instill this love into younger generations.
-Having graduated in 2014 from the University of Southern Maine with a degree in Exercise Science, Curtis spent some time exploring different career paths.
-It was during this time that he developed a passion for working with youth.
+Curtis is a self-proclaimed kid at heart, and anyone who knows him would agree.
+He appreciates the integral part that nature played in his development as a child and has made it his life goal to instill this love into younger generations.
+Curtis graduated from the University of Southern Maine in 2014 and has had a passion for working with youth for as long as he can remember.

-Curtis worked in preschools, elementary schools, and more recently as a guide in a wilderness therapy program for teens.
-Curtis believes that the people we become is very dependent on the opportunities we have for growth when we are our youngest selves.
-He stresses the importance for children to play and create.
-He values the unique opportunity that nature provides for self-discovery in early childhood.
+Curtis has worked in preschools, elementary schools, as a guide in a wilderness therapy program, and most recently has helped to develop Magnolia Forest Adventures.
+Curtis understands that the people we become is very dependent on the opportunities we have for growth when we are young.
+He stresses the importance for children to play and create, and he values the unique opportunity that nature provides for self-discovery throughout childhood.

 Carissa graduated from San Diego State University with a degree in Television, Film, and New Media Production.
 After embarking on a solo journey across the country, she found herself longing to protect the outdoors she holds so dear and is now pursuing a degree in Fisheries and Wildlife Sciences.